Dexter2389/custom-NMT-implementation/README.md

 # custom-NMT-implementation
-Using 2 bidirectional RNN on both encoder and decoder side to implement NMT (code uploading soon)
+Using 2 bidirectional RNN on both encoder and decoder side to implement NMT